proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 The `b` variant of the board repositioned certain connectors, added a debug Picolock, variant added a Real Time Clock circuit to the board.

 #### V4c
 The `c` variant of the board adds the OreSat based watchdog timer circuit to try and better defend against radiation upsets.
+There are two sub-varients of this board which are the `Express` (as seen on Pleiades - Orpheus) and `InspireFly Special` (as seen on InspireFly).

 ## Power Consumption Characterization
 Notes on the FC board power consumption and attempts to reduce power consumption through underclocking the MPU are noted in [this GitHub Issue](https://github.com/proveskit/flight_controller_board/issues/22).